 Council tax - where the money goes

-> The council tax for 2017 / 2018 for residents of Lydford has increased about 4.12 percent over last year.
-For a band D property the total is £1,777.74 which is a considerable sum for those on low incomes.
+The council tax for 2018 / 2019 for residents of Lydford has increased about 4.73 percent over last year.
+For a band D property the total is £1861.85 compared to £1,777.74 for the previous year.
+This is a considerable sum for those on low incomes.
 Can we be sure our money is always wisely spent?

-> Information from West Devon Borough Council was used to produce the following breakdown by spending authority:-
+Information from West Devon Borough Council was used to produce the following breakdown by spending authority:-

 Table 1: Council Tax for Band D household in Lydford